danielfett/draft-dpop/mainmatter.md

 }
 ```
 !---
-Figure 3: Example JWT for `DPoP-Binding` header.
+Figure 3: Example JWT for `dpop_binding` parameter.

-If the authorization server receives a `DPoP-Binding` header in a
+If the authorization server receives a `dpop_binding` parameter in a
 token request, the authorization server MUST check that

- * the header value is a well-formed JWT,
+ * the parameter value is a well-formed JWT,
  * all required claims are contained in the JWT,
  * the algorithm in the header of the JWT is supported by the
    application and deemed secure,
- * it is signed using the public key contained in the header of the
+ * the JWT is signed using the public key contained in the header of the
    JWT,
  * the `typ` field in the header has the correct value,
  * the `http_method` and `http_uri` claims match the respective values
-   for the HTTP request in which the header was received,
+   for the HTTP request in which the parameter was received,
  * the token has not expired, and
  * if replay protection is desired, that a JWT with the same `jti`
    value has not been received previously.